 In societies where women do not generally play a prominent role, and where gender-sensitive provisions and women's rights remain contentious issues, women's participation is often met with resistance.
-Conflict parties have resisted women's participation in a variety of ways ranging from questioning the independence and legitimacy of their participation to direct harassment and serious threats in some cases (see Box 3.3).
+Conflict parties have resisted women's participation in a variety of ways ranging from questioning the independence and legitimacy of their participation to direct harassment and serious threats in some cases (see Box 3.3: Resistance to Women's Inclusion).